 The Murphy African-American Museum offers innovative educational programs and changing exhibits that increase the knowledge of the accomplishments and contributions of local African-Americans in Tuscaloosa and the country as a whole.
 Admission is free, and donations are accepted.
-For more information or to schedule a tour of the museum, call (205) 758-2861.
-Visit website ›
+Call 758-2861 to schedule a tour.
+Visit the website here.

 Field trips to the Alabama Museum of Natural History are tailored to fit the needs of your group.
-For information, or to schedule a tour.
-The 320-acre Moundville Archaeological Park and newly renovated Jones Archaeological Museum preserve 26 prehistoric, Mississippian-era Indian Mounds.
-Moundville Native American Heritage Days.
+Call 348-9473 to schedule a tour.
+The 320-acre Moundville Archaeological Park features the Jones Archaeological Museum, preserves 26 prehistoric, Mississippian-era Indian Mounds and presents the Moundville Native American Heritage Days.
 To schedule a tour, call (205) 371-2234.
-Visit Alabama Museum of Natural History website›
+Visit the website here.